 We miss the dance floor.
 We miss the rave.
 We miss our friends.
 But we will be back, and we will rave together again.
 While COVID-19 mandated shutdowns and quarantine have put our lives on hold, disrupting much of our plans for the next few months as well as our personal lives, we truly believe that there are silver linings to be found in any situation, no matter how negative they may be.
 It is with this in mind that we want to share 8 books you should read during the quarantine to remain productive and mindful.
 While these books are aimed as suggestions for electronic music artist and industry professionals, they apply to anyone.

 We are seeing many tweets, comments and posts from artists saying that with so much uncertainty in their lives at the moment they’re finding it hard to focus and find inspiration in the studio.
 We understand that it is not easy to remain focused, but we must continue to work.
 We must remain hopeful, inspired and busy during the next weeks and months.
 We must use the time and energy at our disposal to make something good out of this situation, and at 6AM we believe that constant learning and education is an integral part of growth, especially in moments of need.

 Below you can find our recommended list of 8 books you should read during the quarantine to remain productive and mindful.
+THE ART OF LIVING is one that is acquired with time, and through knowledge.
 For each recommended book we will include a short description and a direct link for you to purchase it through Amazon for quick delivery without having to leave your home.

 If you find this article and the 8 books you should read during the quarantine useful, we ask that you pass it on to others so that they may also benefit from this knowledge.